 These financial statements comply with PBE Standards.

-These financial statements are the first financial statements presented in accordance with the new PBE accounting standards.
+These financial statements are the first financial statements presented in accordance with the new PBE accounting standards..
+There were no material adjustments arising on transition to the new PBE accounting standards.
+These financial statements comply with PBE Standards

-Previously the Group consisted of the ultimate parent, Council and two subsidiaries including Mackenzie Tourism Development Trust and Mackenzie Holdings Ltd. On the 12th June 2014, Council instructed the Trustees of Mackenzie Tourism

-Development Trust to dissolve the Trust and Mackenzie Holdings Ltd has been dormant for and exempted under section 7 of 119 the Local Government Act 2002.
+Previously the Group consisted of the ultimate parent, Council and two subsidiaries including Mackenzie Tourism Development Trust and Mackenzie Holdings Ltd. On the 12th June 2014, Council instructed the Trustees of Mackenzie Tourism Development Trust to dissolve the Trust and Mackenzie Holdings Ltd has been dormant for and exempted under section 7 of the Local Government Act 2002.
 Therefore consolidated financial statements have not been prepared.